learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

 # There is obvious heteroscedasticity as with the case of TV.
 ```

-## The Answer
+## Conclusion

-Based on above analysis, you can conclude that none of the two chosen predictors is ideal for modeling a relationship with the sales volumes. `Newspaper` clearly violated the linearity assumption. `TV` and `radio` did not provide a high value for the coefficient of determination, where TV performed slightly better than the radio.
+Based on above analysis, you can conclude that niether of the chosen predictors is ideal for modeling a relationship with the sales volumes. `Newspaper` clearly violated the linearity assumption. `TV` and `radio` did not provide a high value for the coefficient of determination, where `TV` performed slightly better than the `radio`.
 There is obvious heteroscdasticity in the residuals for both variables.

 > We can either look for further data, perform extra preprocessing or use more advanced techniques.